menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_client_filter_patients_test.md

 2. Drag the minimum age bar to 28.
 3. Drag the maximum age bar to also 28.
 4. Alter the birth gender combobox so that only male patients are presented.
-5. Alter the donating organ combobox so that only patients donating a liver are presented in the table.
+5. Alter the donating organ combobox so that only patients donating bone are presented in the table.
+6. Ensure that the `Donor` checkbox is checked.
-6. The resulting patient(s) left in the table should be a 28 year old male donating a liver.
+7. The resulting patient(s) left in the table should be a 28 year old male donating bone.

 ### Filter patients by age, birth gender, receiving organ and receiver checkbox